-The program bulletin board is located in the hallway outside the program Office (Room 767).
-Notices regarding schedule changes as well as employment and continuing education opportunities are posted on this bulletin board.
+The program bulletin board is located in the hallway outside the program Office (Room 7-043.
+Notices regarding employment and continuing education opportunities are posted on this bulletin board.
 Please check the program bulletin board on a regular basis for important notices as well as items of interest.